Sublian/sublian/README.md

 ### 📈 Achievements & Metrics

-- **Testing Excellence:** Achieved **100% test coverage** on the Django API Template project with 62+ comprehensive tests, demonstrating professional-grade quality assurance practices.
+- **Testing Excellence:** Achieved **100% test coverage** on my Django API Template (60+ tests, including integration suites for endpoints, auth flows, and permissions), reflecting strong, automated QA practices.
-- **Legacy System Optimization:** Achieved a **45x performance improvement** in a critical Odoo module, reducing processing time from over 20 hours to under 3 hours through strategic profiling and query optimization.
+- **Legacy System Optimization (Odoo):** Delivered a **45x performance improvement** on a critical module, reducing processing time from 20+ hours to under 3 hours through profiling, query refactors, and better indexing.
-- **Database Performance:** Improved complex query response times by **300%** using `EXPLAIN ANALYZE` and strategic indexing on tables with 10,000+ records.
+- **Database Performance:** Improved complex query response times by **300%** on tables with 10,000+ records using `EXPLAIN ANALYZE`, strategic indexing, and query simplification.
-- **Goal:** Maintain 90%+ test coverage across all main repositories and integrate CI/CD for automated quality assurance.
+- **Quality Discipline:** Aim to keep **90%+ test coverage** on main repositories and rely on CI/CD pipelines for continuous, automated quality checks.

 ---

 ### 🌱 Currently & Next Steps

-- **Working on:** Optimizing and progressively migrating a legacy Odoo v13 system to **Django RestFramework**.
+- **Working on:** Optimizing and progressively migrating a legacy Odoo v13 system into **Django REST Framework** services, with a focus on performance, maintainability, and clean API boundaries.
-- **Learning:** Microservices architecture and expanding my AWS cloud expertise.
+- **Learning:** Deepening my understanding of microservices architecture and growing my AWS cloud skills (deployment, networking, and managed services for backend workloads).
-- **Collaboration:** Interested in Python open-source projects, developer tools, and technical documentation (like [python-docs-es](https://github.com/python/python-docs-es)).
+- **Collaboration:** Interested in contributing to Python open-source projects, developer tooling, and technical documentation initiatives like [python-docs-es](https://github.com/python/python-docs-es).
-- **Open for mentorship/projects**
+- **Open to:** Remote-friendly backend roles, collaboration on Python infrastructure/testing projects, and mentorship opportunities (both giving and receiving).

 ---